Filing As An LLC But Being Taxed As An S Corp

 Therefore, there are two primary ways in which an owner-officer of an S corp would take funds out of the S corp:

-- ia a salary for his or her work as an employee of the S corp.
+- In a salary for his or her work as an employee of the S corp

 In an S corp, only salaries paid to employees are subject to employment taxes; shareholder distributions are not subject to employment taxes.
 The same would apply to the owner-employee of an LLC that is taxed as an S corp.
 This is in stark contrast to an LLC that does not make an election to be taxed as an S corp.
 By default, a single-member LLC (an LLC with only one owner) is a disregarded entity for tax purposes and treated by the IRS (Internal Revenue Service) as a sole proprietorship.
 Just like any other sole proprietor, the owner of this type of LLC is considered to be “self-employed” and, in addition to income tax, must pay a self-employment tax equal to 15.3% on net earnings from self-employment.

-Advantages of LLC Taxes as an S Corp vs. a straight S Coporation:
+Advantages of LLC taxes as an S corp vs. a straight S corporation:

-For example, in California a licensed professional cannot form an LLC so their best option may be a corporation.
+For example, in California, a licensed professional cannot form an LLC so their best option may be a corporation.
 Because you have three months to file for S Corporation tax status, make it a priority to seek professional assistance before making the final decision.
-For many small business owners, however, the ease of management that a Limited Liability Company offers combined with the lower taxes of an S Corporation make this decision an easy one to make.
-A The LLC can do whatever it wants, but it’s going to lose S status if it doesn’t have a single class of “stock.”
+For many small business owners, however, the ease of management that a limited liability company offers combined with the lower taxes of an S corporation makes this decision an easy one to make.
+The LLC can do whatever it wants, but it’s going to lose S status if it doesn’t have a single class of “stock.”

 Distributions are going to be based on the operating agreement but they had better be in simple proportion to membership interests, unless you can be clear that some of them will be treated as payment for services (or something else) rather than on account of owning the interest.
 You can have different classes of members to give different control rights, but not different entitlements to distribution.

 Note: An LLC can have whatever members and income it wants.
-If it has too many members, multiple classes of stock, ineligible shareholders, or any other disqualifying element, it wil lose its status as an S corporation, the same as with any other corporation.
+If it has too many members, multiple classes of stock, ineligible shareholders or any other disqualifying element, it will lose its status as an S corporation, the same as with any other corporation.

 - Can be a source of confusion for business owners who attempt to prepare their tax returns themselves.
 Often self-preparers look to IRS publications for assistance in preparing their tax returns, and in so doing, may inadvertently apply the rules regarding traditional LLCs when, in fact, S corp rules apply.

-- The flexibility of multple classes of ownership and ownership rights in an LLC is eliminated.
+- The flexibility of multiple classes of ownership and ownership rights in an LLC is eliminated.

-- Family owned businesses cannot transfer equity and control to the next generation as easily as an LLC treated as partnership.
+- Family-owned businesses cannot transfer equity and control to the next generation as easy as an LLC treated as a partnership.